 When comparing Sumo Logic vs jKool, the Slant community recommends Sumo Logic for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Sumo Logic is ranked 12th while jKool is ranked 34th.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Sumo Logic is ranked 12th while jKool is ranked 37th.
 The most important reason people chose Sumo Logic is:

 Sumo logic is entirely cloud based and very scalable.